SuperioOne/1brc/README.md

 # 1 Billion Rows Challenge - Rust

-## What's new

-I find the AVX2 line iterator pretty useful, and I decided to move it to my own [algorithms repo](https://github.com/SuperioOne/algorithms) for future uses.
-Also, it now has a fallback algorithm based on SWAR for other CPU architectures and older x86-64 CPUs.

-For previous inlined AVX2 only version, see [`avx2_only` tag](https://github.com/SuperioOne/1brc/tree/avx2_only)

 ## x86-64-v3 with AVX2 (0.95855 seconds)

 SIMD instructions, libc mmap, CityHash and Rust standard library.